mbuesch/letmein/CONFIGURATION.md

 For more information about the nftables firewall, please see the nftables documentation.

+This option has no default and must be specified in the server configuration.

 ### `table`

 This is the name of the nftables table that contains the chain that letmein should control.